PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 # EXAMPLES
 You can create a base plaster manifest by running the New-PlasterManifest command.

+See the included NewModule `plasterManifest.xml` for more in-depth examples.

 # NOTE
 You can find additional information about Plaster at the [GitHub page](https://github.com/PowerShell/Plaster)